BlueBrain/BlueGraph/README.rst

 It is recommended to use a virtual environment such as `venv <https://docs.python.org/3.6/library/venv.html>`_  or `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.

-If you want to use `graph-tool` as a backend, you need to manually install the library, as it is not an oridinary Python library, but a wrapper around a C++ library (please, see `graph-tool installation instructions <https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions#native-installation>`_).
+If you want to use `graph-tool` as a backend, you need to manually install the library, as it is not an ordinary Python library, but a wrapper around a C++ library (please, see `graph-tool installation instructions <https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions#native-installation>`_).

 The same holds for the Neo4j backend: in order to use it, the database should be installed and started (please, see `Neo4j installation instructions <https://neo4j.com/docs/operations-manual/current/installation/>`_).
 Typically, the Neo4j-based interfaces provided by BlueGraph require the database uri (the bolt port), username and password to be provided.